CtrlShanya/drug-similarity-evaluator/README.md

 # Drug Similarity Evaluator
-This project focuses on comparing molecule similarities using Tanimotot Similarity, provided by the package [rdkit]{https://www.rdkit.org/}, given the SMILES of the various molecules.
+This project focuses on comparing molecule similarities using Tanimotot Similarity, provided by the package {rdkit}[https://www.rdkit.org/], given the SMILES of the various molecules.
 It stores molecules in a DrugLibrary and can give the top "N" similar molecules to a given query.

 ## Set-Up
-Please ensure that the `poetry` package (https://python-poetry.org/) is installed for your given python.
+Please ensure that the `poetry` package (https://python-poetry.org/) is installed for your given python3 version.
 (For now, this project only works for python3.10-3.11)

 To install all requirements and set up a poetry environment to run code: